10 Tips for Exchange Students and How to be a Good one

 You should find out if your semester abroad will be accepted in your school at home or if you will have to take some other exams upon arrival.

-If you plan to do your exchange semester overseas be sure to insure yourself properly.
-Life in a foreign country might be very different from what you are used to at home.
 You might not be as immune to local deceases abroad.
 Be sure your insurance covers medical expenses.
-Safetywing is one of the leading insurance companies that will protect you during your stay abroad.
+Safetywing is one of the leading insurance companies to protect you during your stay abroad.

 8. Avoid depression